Eleoncio Mercedes: Death

 A few days before Christmas in 1985, Mercedes was shot and killed by a policeman in his native La Romana, aged 28, after allegedly pulling a gun on the policeman.
 Mercedes had been drinking in a bar when he was shot to death.
 Confusion exists as to how this incident took place as some sources state the altercation happened after a car accident.

+Professional boxing record

+Honors

+The Polideportivo Eleoncio Mercedes Coliseum in La Romana, which opened in 1983, is named after him.